 This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it.
 Thanks to the star ingredient, it works against fine lines and wrinkles while providing hydration, smoothness, and radiance.

-Glytone is a brand that specializes in glycolic acid–infused skincare products.
+Glytone is a brand that specializes in glycolic acid-infused skincare products.
 This cream has a stunning 20% free acid value, so you know it's powerful and effective.
 There's also monoi butter and sweet almond oil to moisturize.
-Just be sure to use sunscreen after you apply this, as acids may make your skin more prone to the sun's harmful UV rays.
+Just be sure to use sunscreen after you apply this, as acids might make your skin more prone to the sun's harmful UV rays.

 This moisturizing night cream is a new launch from Dermalogica.
 It utilizes glycolic acid to refine skin overnight as you sleep.
 Simply apply to clean skin before hitting the hay, and the brand promises you'll wake up with a brighter and better-looking complexion.